Providence Island colony: Location

 Isla de Providencia, the adjacent Santa Catalina island, and four smaller islands lie within a wide lagoon surrounded by a massive coral reef.
 They are the visible part of a stratovolcano that rises from the sea floor, extinct for the last four million years.
 The total area of the islands is 18 km2.

 Providencia is 6.5 by 4 km.
 Santa Catalina island to the north is 1.5 by 1.25 km.
 Providencia has a central peak 360 m high, from which spines run down to the sea enclosing fertile valleys.
 Temperatures are around 29 °C all year.
 Easterly trade winds are normal during all seasons, bringing the most rain in the autumn.
 Summers are relatively dry.
 The surrounding coral reefs make the approach difficult for those who do not know the waters.
 The two larger islands were once one, called Santa Catalina by the Spanish, but some time between 1635 and 1641, the colonists cut a neck of land between them to make a secure retreat on what is now the small island of Santa Catalina.

 Origin of the colony

 The island was first documented on November 25, 1510 by Lope de Olano, a Basque sailing for Castile-Aragon.
 It remained unsettled and was known to French and Dutch pirates, but apparently was first visited by English ships in 1628.
 In that year, the Puritan Robert Rich, 2nd Earl of Warwick, sent three privateer ships to the West Indies.
-They reached San Andrés, to the south of Santa Catalina, and landed thirty men there to plant tobacco for snuff.
-Sussex Camock, with his bark Warwicke & Somer Islands, remained on San Andreas.
-Daniel Elfrith returned to England via Bermuda to report the discovery.
-Elfrith told the governor of Bermuda, his son-in-law Philip Bell, of their findings.
+They reached Saint Andrew, to the south of Santa Catalina, and landed thirty men there to plant tobacco for snuff.
+Sussex Camock, with his barque Somer Islands, remained on Saint Andrew.
+Daniel Elfrith returned to England aboard the Warwicke, via the Somers Isles (alias Bermuda), to report the discovery.
+Elfrith told the Governor of Bermuda, his son-in-law Philip Bell, of their findings.